Call us Click!!

 Surface Finishes of Stainless Steel Sheets

-The surface finishes of stainless steels used in several industrial ambits not always assume a value of exclusively aesthetic type.
+The surface finishes of Stainless Steel Panels used in several industrial ambits not always assume a value of exclusively aesthetic type.
 There is, in fact, an intimate relationship between the finish type and the suitability for withstanding determinate aggressive environments.
 In general, we can anyway state that the smoother and more compact will be the sheet metal surface, with low roughness values, the higher will be its resistance to corrosion.

 No.1 Finish is produced by rolling stainless steel that has been heated prior to rolling (hot-rolling).
 Since this finish is seldom used in fabricating, there is no way to duplicate it by hand without removing the “scale” and altering the finish appearance.

 No.2B Finish is a bright, cold-rolled finish commonly produced in the same manner as No.2D, except that the final light-cold rolling pass is done using polished rolls.
 This produces a more reflective finish that resembles a cloudy mirror.
 Duplicating the bright, cold-rolled finish can be difficult because of the variation in finish from one manufacturer to another.